-- 1.1 The Council has formally adopted CIPFA's Code of Practice on Treasury Management (2017 Edition), and accompanying Prudential Code 2017, and is thereby required to consider a treasury management strategy before the start of each financial year.
+- 1.1 The Council has adopted CIPFA's Code of Practice on Treasury Management (2017 Edition), and accompanying Prudential Code 2017, and is thereby required to approve a treasury management strategy before the start of each financial year.
 In addition, the Ministry for Housing, Communities and Local Government (MHCLG) issued guidance on local authority investments in February 2018, which requires the Council to approve an annual Investment Strategy before the start of each financial year. - 1.2 This report meets the requirements of the current CIPFA Codes and current MHCLG Guidance (2017 Edition). - 1.3 Cabinet is responsible for the implementation and monitoring of the treasury management policies.
 The Corporate Governance and Audit Committee undertake a scrutiny role with regard to treasury management.
-Recent training for members of this Committee was provided in November 2018 by the Council's treasury management advisors/consultants, Arlingclose. - 1.4 This report will: - outline the outlook for interest rates and credit risk, and in light of this, recommend an investment strategy (Treasury Management Investments) for the Council to follow in 2019-20; - (ii) outline the current and estimated future levels of Council borrowing (internal and external) and recommend a borrowing strategy for 2019-20; - (iii) review the methodologies adopted for providing for the repayment of debt and recommend a policy for calculating the Minimum Revenue Provision from 2018-19 onwards; - (iv) review other treasury management matters including the policy on the use of financial derivatives, prudential indicators, the use of consultants, and the policy on charging interest to the Housing Revenue Account; - (v) as part of the new treasury management regulations, to recommend an annual Investment Strategy (Non-Treasury Investments) for the Council in 2019-20 in line with MHCLG (2017) guidance.
+The last training for members of this Committee was provided in November 2019 by the Council's treasury management advisors/consultants, Arlingclose.
+Further training is to be provided following the Committee meeting in January 2021.